ngonz94/ngonz94/README.md

 ### Hi there 👋

 - 😀 I'm @ngonz94
-- 🎓 I'm a student at CPCC working on an Associate in Engineering
+- 🎓 I'm a student working on an Associate in Engineering in Charlotte
 - 🔭 I’m currently working on a wireless greenhouse for my grandmother
 - 🌱 I’m currently learning OpenCV for robotics purposes
 - 👯 I’m looking to collaborate on robotics and C++ projects